LKirst/edupsyadmin/README.md

 - Create a function for a waiting list

-- Create tests

 - Create a UI

-- Include the MIT license in files taken from the cookiecutter template
+- Rename the package to schoolpsych - one word, no underscores